Review Multiple PRs (Parallel)

 Tell the user:

-“Draft written to {filename}.
+“Draft written to {full path to file in $TEMP_DIR}.
 Open it, make any edits you want — remove findings, soften wording, add context.
 The Review Event field on each PR controls the formal GitHub review action (APPROVE / REQUEST_CHANGES / COMMENT) — change it if you disagree with my recommendation.
+To permanently suppress a finding so it is never raised again on this PR, change its severity to IRRELEVANT — I will skip posting it and record it in .review-suppressed.md.
 Tell me to post when ready, or say ‘post as-is’.”

 Do not proceed to Step 6 until the user explicitly says to post.
 This gate is not optional — the whole point is to let the human adjust before anything hits GitHub.